 1 drop of liquid hand dish washing soap

-Mix all ingredients into the spray bottle and use within 20 minutes.
+Mix all ingredients into the spray bottle, do not shake the bottle, and use within 20 minutes.
 Do not attempt to store the leftover solution. because it will leak out of the bottle.
 The mixture only works if you use it immediately, because the cleaning byproducts are active for only a short time period.
 You should see the stain lift and disappear within 5-10 minutes.
 Once the mattress dries, if a baking soda film remains, then simply wipe or vacuum it off.
 Reports I read also indicate this method works well for pet urine stains, but I have not tested it yet in this capacity.

 It is simple, safe and works great!
 If your kids are like mine they usually have an army of stuffed animals in bed with them.
 Here are my tips to wash the pee and grime safely off your stuffed animals and make them look and smell like new again.

 - how to get pee out of a mattress